FluSett/stylish_test_task/README.md

 #### **Prerequisites**

 * **Flutter SDK:** [Link to Flutter installation guide](https://flutter.dev/docs/get-started/install)
-* [Any other dependencies, like Android Studio, Xcode, or a specific version of a library]
+* You may also need other dependencies, such as Android Studio, JAVA or a specific version of a library.
+The Flutter documentation will help you with this

 #### **Build and Run**